marklchaves/cme-dev-style-guide/_docs/references/18-tldr.html.md

 Our tone changes depending on the situation, but it's generally informal.
 We have a sense of humor, but we value clarity over entertainment.

-Our priorities are to educate our users about our products without patronizing or confusing them, so they can get their work done and get on with their lives.
+Our priorities are to educate our customers about our products without patronizing or confusing them, so they can get their work done and get on with their lives.

 ## Writing about people